haskell/pvp/pvp-faq.md

 Yes, packages uploaded to Hackage (which is a pre-requisite for being included in Stackage) are expected to honor the PVP.

-There are course also 3rd party distribution/curation systems, such as Stackage or Linux distributions, which create distributions from subsets of Hackage's repository.
+Of course there are also 3rd party distribution/curation systems, such as Stackage or Linux distributions, which create distributions from subsets of Hackage's repository.
 But the existence of such external systems does not relieve package authors from the responsibility to